 San Antonio has seen some of the strongest economic growth in the country over the last decade.
 The city of San Antonio is a diverse, progressive, and globally competitive city with a solid vision for economic development.
 The largest employment sectors and industries in San Antonio are in biosciences, healthcare, aerospace, manufacturing, cybersecurity, tourism, and hospitality.
+Biotech companies and healthcare systems in San Antonio contribute billions to the local economy.
 The City of San Antonio's Industry Development division offers local and state financial incentives, including tax credits, grants, low interest loans, tax exemptions and other incentives to help attract new industries to locate in San Antonio.